 Those wishing to watch services, the live stream can be accessed by clicking on the button at the bottom of the page at 11:00 a.m.
 Saturday, November 7, 2020. (this will take you to Cannon Mortuary Facebook page, where services will be live streamed.)

-To send flowers to the family or plant a tree in memory of Erma Helen Rosenhan, please visit our floral store.
+To send flowers to Erma's family, please visit our floral store.